 What is Ssamjang?

-Ssamjang is a dipping sauce or condiment that’s frequently served at Korean BBQ.
-The tasty and essential Korean dip served with grilled meats, vegetables, and lettuce wraps!
+Ssamjang is a popular Korean BBQ dipping sauce that’s thick, rich, and full of fantastic umami-flavor.
+Also called ssam sauce, it’s frequently served with Korean BBQ.
+A tasty and essential Korean condiment that’s served with grilled meats, vegetables, and lettuce wraps!

 Classically, Ssamjang is served with samgyupsal or Korean fried pork belly.
 But it tastes good with virtually any grilled meat or vegetables.
 An essential sauce when eating Korean BBQ!